-- According to Austin, law is created by sovereign but he overlooked the role played by customs and common consciousness of people in the evolution of law which always regulates the conduct of human beings.
+- According to Austin, the law is created by the sovereign but he overlooked the role played by customs and common consciousness of people in the evolution of law which always regulates the conduct of human beings.

 - He did not accept the judiciary as a law-making agency and neglected its role in expounding law through the application of precedents.

 - Austin’s theory does not apply to constitutional law as it will be an absurd idea to consider the Constitution which is the sovereign’s command itself to direct the sovereign.
 And the constitution comes before the state as it is the paramount law of the country.